accountablejustice/report/opioid_retroactivity.markdown

 ### Footnotes

-Cyrus O'Brien, consultant to the Project on Accountable Justice and Postdoctoral Research Associate at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis, and Deborrah Brodsky, Executive Director of the Project on Accountable Justice, researched and wrote this report.
+Cyrus O'Brien, consultant to the Project on Accountable Justice and Postdoctoral Research Associate at the John C. Danforth Center on Religion and Politics at Washington University in St. Louis, and Deborrah Brodsky, Director of the Project on Accountable Justice, researched and wrote this report.

 1. For an overview of mandatory minimum policies and a comparison to other states, see [Greg Newburn and Sal Nuzzo, Mandatory Minimums, Crime, and Drug Abuse: Lessons Learned and Paths Ahead (The James Madison Institute, February 2019)](https://www.jamesmadison.org/mandatory-minimums-crime-and-drug-abuse-lessons-learned-and-paths-ahead/).